Simplify infrastructure self-service with Blueprints

 • Around 31% of employees in the entire IT sector missed a workday because of stress.

-• DevOps engineers are more frequently stressed than the IT average.
+• DevOps engineers are stressed more frequently than the IT average.
 Over 40% of them admit to being stressed “often” or “very often” compared to 34% of the IT average.

 • Heavy workload is the top stressor at work, with an average of 51% of all respondents identifying it as such.